Nirajsah17/edito/discussion.md

 ## 9 Dec 2023

+**collaborative work**

+  * polling
+  * connection state management
+  * UI for sender and receiver
+* replace prompt with input
+* line number in code editor
+* fix scrolling in code editor
 * Have to figure it out how we can achieve collaborative text editing
 * May use webRTC data channel api.
 * demo file is added index.html and index.js